-Stanford University School of Medicine intends for its graduates to become competent and compassionate physicians who are capable of entering residency training (graduate medical education) and meeting all requirements for medical licensure.
-The School of Medicine is committed to educating and training future leaders in medicine, many of whom will pursue careers in academic medicine.
+Stanford Medicine intends for its graduates to become competent and compassionate physicians who are capable of entering residency training (graduate medical education) and meeting all requirements for medical licensure.
+Stanford Medicine is committed to educating and training future leaders in medicine, many of whom will pursue careers in academic medicine.
 For purposes of this document and unless otherwise defined, the term “candidate” means candidates for admission to MD program as well as enrolled medical students who are candidates for promotion and graduation.

 TECHNICAL (NON-ACADEMIC) STANDARDS